 Many companies are moving to a remote workforce to slow the spread of COVID-19 and prevent employee illness.
 Some companies are going remote for the first time.
 However, remote work as a whole has seen increasing popularity over the years.
 According to a report from FlexJobs, remote work has grown 44 percent in the last five years and 91 percent in the past ten years.
 The sudden change for some companies and the overall growth brings continuous questions and evolving challenges for businesses.

-Remote workers require different management techniques to ensure work is completed efficiently, employees are productive, and no one is participating in unethical or illegal activity.
+Remote workers require different management techniques to ensure work is completed efficiently, employees are productive, and things like employee fraud isn't happening.
 One solution is to implement a clear remote monitoring policy.
 However, there are risks to consider when deciding whether or not to monitor your remote employees and how closely you monitor them.

 In our article, we’ll explain what remote employee monitoring is, the benefits and risks to consider, the steps you’ll need to take, and how you can decide whether this is the right decision for your company.
 You can also skip straight ahead to our flowchart to see if your company should consider monitoring remote employees.